Biswas57/kaflow/Blogging&Design/ongoing_progress_blog.md

 - UML Diagram Updates: Ensuring that the UML diagram accurately reflects the current state of the system required attention to detail and a thorough understanding of all recent changes.

+## Monday 02/09/2024
+**Future Goals**

+Issues to address:
+- Optimize space and time efficiency in message processing and storage by using HashMaps instead of Lists of Lists
+- Fix the issue with gradle coverage, it says its failing tests but when I run them all of them pass